Kobe Shoji: Agricultural career

 After returning from Europe, he completed his studies at Pomona in 1947.
 In his final collegiate football game, his two front teeth were knocked out.

 Shoji completed his doctorate in plant physiology at the University of California, Los Angeles, in 1950.
 That year, he moved with his family to Honolulu, Hawaii, to teach at the University of Hawaiʻi's College of Tropical Agriculture.

 In 1960, he became the vice president and chief agriculturist for C. Brewer & Co.
 He spent four years travelling in Iran and Puerto Rico to assist them in developing their sugar cane industry.
 In 1975, he moved to Alexander & Baldwin.

 Retirement, death, and legacy

 Shoji retired in the late 1980s.
 He spent time with his sons playing golf, and was an active supporter of the Hawaii Rainbow Warriors and Rainbow Wahine.
 His son Dave became the team's women's volleyball coach.

+His grandsons, Dave’s sons Erik and Kawika, became professional volleyball players, appearing for the US national team.

 Shoji had lung cancer and died at The Queen's Medical Center on November 13, 2004, of complications of pneumonia, while watching Dave coach a game.